Has your child been involved in a car accident?

 You'll have to make a claim with the insurance company or regulatory body in your state.

-If your child is injured as a result of the accident, you should seek legal advice and support as soon as possible.
-We can help you with the claim process, seeking access to medical treatment and services, and any compensation that your child is entitled to.
+If your child is injured as a result of the accident, you should seek legal advice and support as soon as possible to see if you are eligible for a children’s motor vehicle compensation claim.
 We can provide you with expert independent advice and help you navigate the process so you can focus on your child's recovery and wellbeing.

 By working with us: